Wagner's disease: Genetics

+Signs & Symptoms

+The most common sign of the disease is sudden worsening of vision at young ages where it isn't normal, and without any obvious cause like trauma; onset of symptoms can vary a lot, but it's not unusual for symptoms to appear as young as two years.
+Specific symptoms include cataracs, atrophy of the choroid (connective tissues) & retina, glaucoma & increased intraocular pressure, myopia, optic nerve atrophy, lack of gel in the vitreous cavity, peripheral retinal detachment, loss of retinal pigmentation, visual field defects that often involve loss of peripheral vision, vitreoretinopathy leading to full detached retina, and overall loss of visual acuity especially with focusing on distant objects.

 Diagnosis

-Diagnosis is based on fundus examination that reveals an empty vitreous with vitreoretinal degeneration in similar picture to stickler's syndrome but with no systemic associations.
+Diagnosis is based on fundus examination that reveals an empty vitreous with vitreoretinal degeneration in similar picture to Stickler's syndrome but with no systemic associations.

 Treatment

-Most people with the disease need laser repairs to the retina, and about 60 per cent need further surgery.
+Most people with the disease need laser repairs to the retina, and about 60 per cent need further surgery to remove cataracts.

 History

 In 1938 Hans Wagner described 13 members of a Canton of Zurich family with a peculiar lesion of the vitreous and retina.
 Ten additional affected members were observed by Boehringer et al. in 1960 and 5 more by Ricci in 1961.
 In the Netherlands Jansen in 1962 described 2 families with a total of 39 affected persons.
 Both families had only ocular features.
 Alexander and Shea in 1965 reported a family.
 In the last report, characteristic facies (epicanthus, broad sunken nasal bridge, receding chin) was noted.
 Genu valgum was present in all.
 In addition to typical changes in the vitreous, retinal detachment occurs in some and cataract is another complication.